aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.roll.jitter.ms</p>
           <div class="description">The maximum jitter to subtract from logRollTimeMillis (in milliseconds).
-If not set, the value in log.roll.jitter.hours is used</div>
+If not set, the value in log.roll.jitter.hours is used (Default: null)</div>
         </td>
       </tr>
       <tr>